 As well as keeping service profiles up to date and accurate the Directory of Service (DoS) Hub liaise with commissioners, service leads and urgent care providers to ensure services are better utilised.
 Where possible this contributes to reduce unnecessary admission to emergency departments, reduce unnecessary GP appointments and better utilise specialist services.
 Working closely with the local 111 and out of hours (OOH) providers, is key, so that call handlers and clinicians have confidence in the services displayed on the DoS.

 For out-of-hours and emergency issues telephone 01278 727406

 To report a potential major technical fault with live DoS, please contact the SSD service desk on 0300 3034 034 (in-hours) and 0300 3035 035 (out of hours)

-The DoS Hub also keeps up to speed with other developments such as direct appointment booking and opportunities to expand use of the DoS though other applications such as MiDoS.
+The Directory of Service (DoS) Hub also keeps up to speed with other developments such as direct appointment booking and opportunities to expand use of the DoS though other applications such as MiDoS.

 - There is a change to service demographics

 - A change in the clinical capability of a service

 Any GP practice mergers/closures or GP clinical system upgrades

 New local NHS services planned or already commissioned/available

 Any service experiencing severe capacity issues or other factors which impact access to a service (e.g. a terrorist event or loss of power).